BoykoDmytr/Boyko.University.FeP-1/README.md

   - Design user interface for inputting and displaying complex numbers in rectangular and polar forms ✔
   - Integrate complex number support with other calculator functionalities 🕒
   - Test complex number operations with various complex numbers ✔

+## Week 9
+- Implement feature: Custom Functions ✔
+  - Develop functionality for users to define and save custom functions or constants ✔
+  - Design user interface for managing custom functions and constants ✔
+  - Integrate custom functions feature with other calculator functionalities 🕒
+  - Test custom functions with different user-defined functions and constants ✔